Stevent-fei/sealer/docs/site/src/index.md

   details: You can push CloudImage to registry and share it to anyone
 - title: Run
   details: Run kubernetes cluster with you dependencies and you applications in few minute on anywhere
-footer: "The Linux Foundation® (TLF) has registered trademarks and uses trademarks.
-For a list of TLF trademarks, see https://www.linuxfoundation.org/trademark-usage/"
 ---

 # Build&Share&Run a User-defined kubernetes